 Digital Object Identifier (DOI)

 Browning, Steven R.; Westneat, Susan C.; Sanderson, Wayne T.; and Reed, Deborah B., "Cattle-Related Injuries and Farm Management Practices on Kentucky Beef Cattle Farms" (2013).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 6.